How Arbitrage Betting Works (With Free Bets & How to Find)

 Arbitrage Betting by Comparing Sportsbooks

 The most straightforward arbing approach is shopping lines and odds—comparing the lines and odds of multiple sportsbooks for the same markets.
-Every now and then, you’ll spot pricing inequality that you can take advantage of.

 If the odds on the opposing sides of a 2-way market are positive when added together, then you’ve found yourself an arb betting opportunity.
 Note that you also have to factor in the optimal wagering amounts for each bet to secure profits.